Dependency Injection

 AddDefaultAspNetServices method

-Currently the method is protected and overriding is forbidden.
-The role of the method is to inject required services via both IServiceCollection and IMvcCoreBuilder interface objects for the minimal part of the gateway pipeline.
+Currently, the method is protected, and overriding is forbidden.
+The role of the method is to inject the required services via both the IServiceCollection and IMvcCoreBuilder interface objects for the minimal part of the gateway pipeline.

 Current implementation is the folowing: